-Do you sometimes need a replacement part for your boat, home or recreational vehicle and find out its no longer available?
+Why not build what you can’t buy?
+Do you sometimes need a replacement part for your boat, home or recreational vehicle and find out it’s no longer available?
 Discontinued.
 Source unknown.
 Can’t be found.
 Maybe the price borders on insanity or, you need a part that simply does not exist and never did.

 “Okay,” you say, “I need it, can’t get it, my only option is to make it.”
 Continue reading →

 Composites are a blend of resin (in this case mixed epoxy) and reinforcing fiber.
 Folks often ask, “How strong are they?”
 It is difficult to answer this question due to many variables including resin type, fiber type, fiber orientation, and resin/fiber ratio.
 To give a value for a laminate, we reduce the variables.
 Values shown in this article were done with test samples using WEST SYSTEM 105 Epoxy Resin®/206 Slow Hardener® at room temperature (70°F).
 Reinforcing fibers are Episize™ materials.
 Continue reading →

-The WEST SYSTEM® Six10 cartridge is comprised of the cartridge body, removable nose plug and a threaded retaining nut.
+The WEST SYSTEM® Six10 epoxy cartridge is comprised of the cartridge body, removable nose plug, and a threaded retaining nut.
 A 600 static mixer is included with the cartridge.
 (It’s called a static mixer because it has no moving parts.)
-The cartridge fits into any standard caulk gun—manual, cordless or pneumatic—and allows simultaneous dispensing and mixing of the two-part epoxy.
-Manual caulking guns are graded by mechanical advantage (MA) in relation between the travel of the pistol grip and the plunger.
-When using he static mixer, resistance Continue reading →
+The cartridge fits into any standard caulk gun—manual, cordless, or pneumatic—and allows simultaneous dispensing and mixing of the two-part epoxy.

 For many decades Gougeon Brothers Inc. has kept in contact with multihull designer James Wharram.
 Wharram, of Cornwall, UK, has sailed and designed Polynesian-style catamarans for 50 years.
 Amateurs and professionals have built his boats and sailed them to all corners of the planet.
 The designs he creates with his engineer and artist partner Hanneke Boon have evolved over the years, but remain unmistakably, Wharram Catamarans.
 Continue reading →

 Planer boards allow for more fishing lines to be trolled simultaneously and are used to spread lures and harnesses away from the boat when trolling at low speeds (below 2 knots).
 They are commonly used when fishing for walleye.
 You can achieve a greater dimensional spread with planer boards than with outriggers.
 Continue reading →